Section 1.2 Fundamental Quantities in Mechaanics

 Subsection 1.2.1 Length

-In 1792, the government of France after the French revolution adopted a new system of weights and measures with meter as the fundamental unit of length.
+In order to create a uniform system of units, Government of France, in 1792, adopted a new system of weights and measures.
+They chose meter as the fundamental unit of length.
 The name meter comes from the Latin word metrum and the Greek word metron, both meaning “measure”.
-The meter was defined as \(10^{-7}\) times or one ten-millionth of the distance on the meridian from the North Pole to the equator passing through Paris.
+One meter was defined to be \(10^{-7}\) times or one ten-millionth of the distance on the meridian from the North Pole to the equator passing through Paris.
 The factor was chosen to get a size close to the “human scale”.
-Later it was found that prototypes based on earth-based definition were 0.2 mm too short due to the flattening of earth due to its rotational motion.
+Later it was found that prototypes based on earth-based definition were about 0.2 mm too short due to the flattening of earth from its rotational motion.

-With the advancement in optical technology, it became possible to measure lengths more precisely than the fine markings on the standard meter rod.
-In 1960 a new standard for meter based on the wavelength of orange-red light emitted by Krypton-86 in a gas discharge tube was adopted.
+With the advancement in optical technology, it is now possible to measure lengths more precisely than the fine markings on the standard meter rod.
+In 1960 a new standard for meter based on the wavelength of orange-red light emitted by the atoms of Krypton-86 in a gas discharge tube was adopted.
 The meter was redefined to be equal to \(1,650,763.73\) wavelengths of this light.

 Note that this way of defining a meter uses the unit of time (second) to define the unit of length.
-With this definition of the unit of length, the precision of length is now tied with the precision of time measurements.
-We will see below that the time measurements have become extremely accurate and therefore a better unit to serve as a base unit for other units.
+With this definition of the unit of length, the precision of length is now tied with the precision of measurements of time.
+We will see below that measurements of time have become extremely accurate and therefore it is a better base for defining other units.

 Subsection 1.2.2 Time

-The SI unit of time is one second.
-How one second came to be a standard of time is a fascinating story unto itself in the history of science.
+The standard unit of time chosen by the international community is one second.
+How one second came to be a standard of time is a fascinating story unto itself.
 It is known that ancient civilizations used the apparent motion of celestial bodies across the sky - Sun, Moon, planets and stars - for keeping track of the passage of time and seasons.

 Egyptians also invented water clock or clepsydra before 1500 BCE, the earliest time keeping device not dependent on the motion of celestial objects.
 Greeks started using water clocks around 325 BCE and built even more impressive and elaborate water clocks.
 The complexities were added to make the flow of water as steady as possible.
 Despite these efforts it was very difficult to control the water flow with high accuracy and new mechanical clocks were needed.